-Berry Fruits are a rich source of vitamin C, soluble fibre and antioxidants phytochemicals (proanthocyanidins).
+Berry Fruits are a rich source of vitamin C, soluble fibre and antioxidant phytochemicals (proanthocyanidins).

-Apples, bananas, and pears are rich sources of vitamin C and soluble fibre.
+Apples, bananas, and pears are rich in vitamin C and soluble fibre sources.
 Bananas are also a good source of potassium.

 Cherries are a rich source of vitamin C and bioflavonoids.

 Grapes are a rich source of cancer-protective compounds such as flavones, anthocyanins, etc. Grapes are uniquely nourishing and cleansing (particularly a 2-day black grape juice mono fast).

-Papayas are an excellent source of vitamin C and beta carotene, which help regulate bowel function when eaten with seeds.
+Papayas are an excellent vitamin C and beta carotene source, which help regulate bowel function when eaten with seeds.
 Help to reduce intestinal parasites such as worms.
 Intestinal tonic.

 Dried fruits are a rich source of iron, antioxidants and fibre (laxative effect).
 Containing concentrated sugar can give rise to dental caries.
 Caution: Avoid if suffering from candida or blood sugar problems.

 Nuts and seeds are a powerhouse of protein, essential oils, B complex vitamins, vitamin E, calcium, magnesium, zinc, selenium and manganese.
 Almonds are a rich source of calcium and laetrile (B17) – a potent anti-cancer agent.
 Brazil nuts are rich in selenium; Walnuts contain essential oil; pumpkin seeds are a good source of zinc, and linseeds (soaked overnight) have laxative effects (constipation).

 OILY FISH: salmon, mackerel, sardines, trout and herring are excellent sources of protein, vitamins A, D and E and omega-3 fatty acids, which help lower blood pressure and cholesterol.
 Also beneficial for inflammatory conditions such as arthritis and skin conditions.
 Tuna is also an oily fish but high in mercury.
 Do not have more than once per week.

-They provide the highest quality protein, are a rich source of zinc, vitamins A, D, E, B1 and B12.
+They provide the highest quality protein and are a rich source of zinc, vitamins A, D, E, B1 and B12.

-Eggs are quite a common cause of allergy, particularly asthma, and we should not introduce them into a child’s diet before 12 months.
+Eggs are a common cause of allergy, particularly asthma, and we should not introduce them into a child’s diet before 12 months.
 Pregnant women, infants, children and the elderly should eat hard-boiled eggs only to avoid Salmonella poisoning.
 Buy organic eggs only – battery eggs are less nutritious and contain antibiotic and hormonal residues from chicken feeds.